lilwasser/Linear-Regression/README.md

 My client is a Movie Producer who wants to ensure that their plan for a new movie is a smashing success and their budget, marketing costs, and overhead is spent wisely.
 For instance, if a movie flops at the opening, the Producer might want to siphon off any extra expenditures and re-evaluate their marketing plan.

 I explored the Box Office Mojo website and scraped data from the top 1000+ films in terms of domestic gross.
+I evaluated the data via train-val-test on Linear Regression, Ridge Regression, and Lasso Regularization models (with scaled features and 5 K-fold cross validation) in order to optimize for R2 and MAE.

 ## DATA: